GFDRR/CCDR-tools/_sources/docs/run_fl.md

 The [**hazard data**](global-hazard.md), when not automatically fetched, need to be downloaded and placed in the HZD folder; in case of tiled data, use pre-processing scripts to merge those into country-sized data.
 Each RP scenario is expected as a raster file (`.tif`) named as 1in`years`.tif.<br>

-Exampe for Nepal, running analysis on undefended flood, 2020, RP100:
+Example for Nepal, running analysis on undefended flood, 2020, RP100:

   ```
   Work dir/